yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Machine_Learning/tflite.rst

 .. note::

-   XNNPACK delegate is not supported for ARMv7 based platforms like AM335x & AM437x.
+   The XNNPACK delegate is not supported for ARMv7-based platforms like AM335x and AM437x.
    Refer `XNNPACK supported architectures <https://github.com/google/XNNPACK?tab=readme-ov-file#supported-architectures>`__ for more details.

 *******************************
 Benchmark Tool for TFLite Model
 *******************************

-The :file:`tisdk-default-image` wic image from |__SDK_DOWNLOAD_URL__| by default contains a pre-installed benchmarking application named as :command:`benchmark_model`.
+The :file:`tisdk-default-image` wic image from |__SDK_DOWNLOAD_URL__| by default contains a pre-installed benchmarking application named :command:`benchmark_model`.
 It's a C++ binary designed to benchmark a TFLite model and its individual operators.
 It takes a TFLite model, generates random inputs, and repeatedly runs the model for a specified number of runs.
 After running the benchmark, it reports aggregate latency statistics.